lumicks/pylake/docs/tutorial/population_dynamics.rst

 Dwelltime analysis
 ------------------

 The lifetimes of bound states can be estimated by fitting to an Exponential distribution.
-The `DwelltimeModel` class can be used to optimize the model parameters for an array of determined dwelltimes::
+The :class:`~lumicks.pylake.DwelltimeModel` class can be used to optimize the model parameters for an array of determined dwelltimes::

     dwell_1 = lk.DwelltimeModel(dwelltimes_seconds, n_components=1)